What does the Wellness Education office do?

-Is the Health Promotions Office part of Perrella Health Center?
+Is the Health Promotion Office part of Perrella Health Center?

-No, the Health Promotions Office is a function within the Office of Student Affairs on the 4th floor of Dewar Union.
-However, Perrella Health Center and the Health Promotions Office collaborate often throughout the year.
+No, the Health Promotion Office is a function within the Office of Student Affairs on the 4th floor of Dewar Union.
+However, Perrella Health Center and the Health Promotion Office collaborate often throughout the year.

 Do you have information on alcohol, STD's, sexual responsibility, fitness, eating disorders, local resources, etc.?

-There are many resources available through our web page's.
-However there are also many resources available outside the Health Promotions Office 412-B in Dewar Union.
+There are many resources available through our webpage's.
+However there are also many resources available outside the Health Promotion Office 410 in Dewar Union.
 If you don't find what you are looking for, let me know and I will see what I can do to help!

 I have class all day and I'm not able to stop up and gather resources.

 Resources are available to students outside of normal business hours, as long as the 4th floor door is unlocked.
-There are many pamphlets and brochures available, as well as other items, outside the Wellness Education Office (416 Dewar Union).
+There are many pamphlets and brochures available on the 4th floor of Dewar Union in Student Affairs.